constantin50/machine_learning/qa_system/readme.md

-# Closed domain Q&A system
+# Context-based Closed Domain Q&A System

 ## Overview

 Question answering system is a systems that automatically answer questions posed by humans in a natural language.
 Closed-domain question answering deals with questions under a specific domain.
 The system of this project handles domain of mathematics.
+Context-based means that system is only able to exract an answer from some context related to the entity presented in the question.

 ## Architecture